Registered Charity No: CC 25022 Incorporated Society No: 485143

 2) Any Medical Professional shall be granted membership on receipt of their application and subscription on provision of evidence of their commitment to supporting the work of Polio NZ.

 3) Any other person shall be granted membership after the Board of Management has considered and approved their application and their subscription has been received.
-Any applicant who has not had polio or is not the primary care-giver for someone who has had polio must provide evidence of the positive contribution they can and intend to make to the work of Polio NZ.
-Each person who has had polio can only have one person be a member of Polio NZ as their care-giver.
+Any applicant who has not had polio or is not the primary carer for someone who has had polio must provide evidence of the positive contribution they can and intend to make to the work of Polio NZ.
+Each person who has had polio can only have one person be a member of Polio NZ as their carer.

 If you leave a legacy gift to Polio NZ, you can make a significant difference in the lives of Polio Survivors and their families.
 Polio NZ warmly invites you to help us in our work by making a bequest.
 Please contact our treasurer at firstname.lastname@example.org